AwalaApp/specs/rs004-cosocket.md

 ### Handshake Packets

-Per Relaynet Core, the handshake involves three steps:
+Per Awala Core, the handshake involves three steps:

 1. The courier _challenges_ the gateway to sign a nonce with its key(s).
 1. The gateway signs the nonce with each of its keys and sends the signatures to the courier.